How to Start an Urban Homestead (9 Helpful Tips!)

 4. Start Preserving Food

-How much produce you can grow in such a tiny space will amaze you.
-You will lose many of the fruits and vegetables you worked so hard to raise if you don’t learn how to preserve the food you have worked so hard to grow.
+You will be amazed at how much produce you can grow in such a tiny space.
+However, if you don’t learn how to preserve the food you have worked so hard to raise, you will lose many of the fruits and vegetables you worked so hard to raise.
 Every homesteader should learn how to can since it is an important skill.

 Using mason jars for canning allows you to preserve all of your produce.
 You could preserve them as is or make delectable jams and jellies.
 Canning lets you enjoy your produce all year long when the growing season ends; you cannot gather fresh vegetables from the vine.

 Canning isn’t the only way to preserve the food you grow.
-Each food has a variety of unique ways to preserve it best suits your taste and lifestyle.
+Each food has a variety of unique ways to preserve it to suit your taste and lifestyle.
 Some preservation methods require equipment.
 So, your best option is to research and learn about what works best for you.

 5. Fishing and Hunting